 Ever since I was a child I have loved playing outdoors and going on long adventures with my dog to discover and explore new places.
 My fondest childhood memories are of these adventures where I had the unstructured freedom to play and learn joyfully by following my curiosity.

-As an adult, I’ve drawn from my love of nature to host educational nature retreats around the world.
+As an adult, I’ve drawn from my love of nature to host mindful hiking adventures around the world.
 I’m a strong believer in the need to “rewild” ourselves and learn meditation practices to immerse oneself in what mystics and monks call the “felt presence” of your immediate experience.

 I believe that what many stressed out and distracted children and adults suffer from today is actually a deficit of nature in their lives.
 The term Nature Deficit Disorder describes this growing epidemic.

 Sadly, many children are growing up with a little or no connection to the natural environment that is vital to our existence.
 To see what I mean, watch this powerful video on how technology is changing out attention spans and this hilarious video on the antidote to nature deficit disorder.

 The sedentary lifestyle is literally killing people and leading to an explosion in all kinds of physical and mental illnesses.
 A recent study found that 80% of adults don’t even get the minimum recommended amount of exercise and there is a growing epidemic of childhood obesity, suggesting that the next generation of adults will likely be even more unhealthy.

 Now, I certainly don’t think the answer is to become a luddite and give up your smartphone or even leave it at home.
 Instead, I recommend creating a routine where you set aside a couple of hours to take a weekly hike with your smartphone on “airplane mode”.
 For me, this sacred time is Sunday mornings when I spend at least a few hours hiking in nature.